Dall’s Sheep Hunt with Alaska Remote Guide Service

-BROWN or GRIZZLY BEAR ADD ON – Brown and grizzly bear season runs concurrently with sheep in most portions of my guide concession.
+Dall Sheep Hunt BROWN or GRIZZLY BEAR ADD ON – Brown and grizzly bear season runs concurrently with dall sheep hunts in most portions of my guide concession.
 If you harvest your Dall ram early, and want to also hunt for grizzly we’ll do our best to accommodate you.

 Straight Trophy Fee for a Brown or Grizzly Bear: When time, weather and resources permit, if you’ve purchased an extra tag, we don’t mind hanging around a few extra days in the same area to try to get you a brown or grizzly bear.
 If you have success, the trophy fee for a brown or grizzly bear is $7000.